endymion/BeachAnalytics/site/index.md

 ### What does it look like over time?

 Once I had that estimate, I wanted to visualize the rate of change.
 So I started an Excel spreadsheet for analysis, with charts.
-I used the data released twice a data since March 23, 2020 from the Florida Department of Emergency Management.
+I used the data released twice a data since March 23, 2020 from the Florida Division of Emergency Management.
 I carefully designed charts showing the number of cases over time, the range in estimates for the number of infections over time, the number of cases as a percentage of the population, the number of infections as a percentage of the population, and the odds of any given person being infected.
 I designed the charts to be easy to update, but they're intended to be updated by hand, with annotations for key insights.

 ### What about Miami?
 And the rest of Florida?